fynv/pyTinySoundFont/README.md

 Latest commits in this repo try to use CFFI instead of CPython API, which is still problematic.

-This branch [https://github.com/rdb/pytinysoundfont](https://github.com/rdb/pytinysoundfont) uses the CPython API and releases to PyPi are based on that repo.
+The branch [https://github.com/rdb/pytinysoundfont](https://github.com/rdb/pytinysoundfont) uses the CPython API and releases to PyPi are based on that repo.

 ## Functions